 The photo color should accurately represent skin and hair tone.
 Photos with too many shadows or that are over-exposed are not acceptable for passports.
 No shadow should be visible on the background.
 Too much light will cause shine on the skin, which is not appropriate for your passport.

 Photos should depict you in casual clothing without head adornments except for those required for religious purposes.
 Exceptions include glasses.
 However, the glasses should not create a glare that makes it difficult to view the irises and pupils of the eyes.
 Even if you wear glasses on a daily basis, you can remove them for your passport photo.

 Style your hair so that it doesn’t obscure any part of your face.
 All head coverings should be styled so that they do not cast shadows on your face.

 It may be difficult to take a photo of a child, especially an infant, that perfectly meets these requirements.
 A child’s eyes may not be fully open, a child may smile or a seat may appear in the background.
 However, it’s best to encourage children to meet adult passport photo requirements.

 Because of these requirements, many people opt to use the services of a professional photographer, especially one who is experienced with passport photos to expedite the process.

 If you need to wear a burqa, topi (taqiyah) or a headscarf this is acceptable, but you need to add an additional letter stating that you are wearing this item on top of your head for religious purposes.

 How to Take Your Passport Photo?

-If you are going to take your passport photo you must not be wearing a white background this is because all passport photo must be taken on a white background doing so would get your passport application rejected.
+If you are going to take your passport photo you must not be wearing a white clothing.
+This is because all passport photos must be taken on a white background.
+Therefore, doing so would get your passport application rejected.